SalomePlatform/adao/doc/en/ref_sampling_requirements.rst

 the form of hypercubes, explicit or sampled according to common distributions, or using Latin Hypercube Sampling (LHS) or Sobol sequences.
-Depending on the method, the sample will be included in the domain described by its bounds, or will be descriptive of the unbounded domain of state variables.
+Depending on the method, the sample will be included in the domain described by its bounds, or will come from the description of the unbounded domain of state variables.

 These possible keywords are: